 - Registered person’s Office

-Generally tax audit must take place during the business working hours only, but it may in exceptional situations be conducted any time.
+Generally tax audit in Bahrain must take place during the business working hours only, but it may in exceptional situations be conducted any time.

 For assessing the compliance and tax correctly paid or not, the NBR has the following powers: